Fig

-The fig is the edible fruit of Ficus carica (the common fig), a species of tree or shrub in the flowering plant family Moraceae, native to the Mediterranean region, together with western and southern Asia.
+The fig is the edible fruit of Ficus carica (the common fig), a species of tree or shrub in the flowering plant family Moraceae, native to the Mediterranean region, and to western and southern Asia.
 It has been cultivated since ancient times and is now widely grown throughout the world.
 Ficus carica is the type species of the genus Ficus, which comprises over 800 tropical and subtropical plant species.

-A fig plant is a deciduous tree or large shrub, growing up to 7–10 m tall, with smooth white bark.
+The fig plant is a deciduous tree or large shrub, growing up to 7-10 m tall, with smooth white bark.
 Its large leaves have three to five deep lobes.
-Its fruit (of a type referred to as syconium) is teardrop-shaped, 3–5 cm long, initially green but may ripen toward purple or brown, and has sweet soft reddish flesh containing numerous crunchy seeds.
-The milky sap of the green parts of the plant is an irritant to human skin.
-In the Northern hemisphere, fresh figs are in season from early August to early October.
+Its fruit (a syconium) is teardrop-shaped, 3-5 cm long, initially green but may ripen toward purple or brown, and has sweet soft reddish flesh containing numerous small seeds.
+In the Northern Hemisphere, fresh figs are in season from early August to early October.
 They tolerate moderate seasonal drought and can be grown even in hot-summer continental climates.

-Figs can be eaten fresh or dried, or processed into jam, rolls, biscuits and other types of desserts.
+In 2020, world production of raw figs was 1.26 million tonnes, led by Turkey (with 25% of the world total), Egypt, Morocco, and Algeria, collectively accounting for 62% of the total.
+Although the milky sap of the green parts of the plant is an irritant to human skin, figs can be eaten fresh or dried.
+They are also processed into jam, rolls, biscuits, and other types of desserts.
 Since ripe fresh figs are easily damaged in transport and do not keep well, most commercial production is in dried and processed forms.
-Raw figs contain roughly 80% water and 20% carbohydrates, with negligible protein, fat and micronutrient content.
+Raw figs contain roughly 80% water and 20% carbohydrates, with negligible protein, fat, and micronutrient content.
 They are a moderate source of dietary fiber.

-In 2018, world production of raw figs was 1.14 million tonnes, led by Turkey and North African countries (Egypt, Morocco, and Algeria) as the largest producers, collectively accounting for 64% of the total.

 Etymology

-The word fig, first recorded in English in the 13th century, derives from (Old) French figue, itself from Occitan (Provençal) figa, from Romance *fica, from Classical Latin ficus (fig or fig-tree).
-Italian has fico, directly derived from Latin ficus.
+The word fig, first recorded in English in the 13th century, derives from Old French figue, itself from Occitan (Old Provençal) figa, from Romance *fica, from Classical Latin ficus (fig or fig-tree).
+The Latin word along with Armenian t'uz and Greek σῦκον sycon (Boeotian τῦκον tukon) most likely all derive from a single source *tʰuōiḱo- or *tʰū(i)ḱo- in the Mediterranean region, perhaps in a Semitic language.
 The name of the caprifig, Ficus caprificus Risso, is derived both from Latin caper, genitive capri (he-goat) and English fig.

-Biology

 Description

 Ficus carica is a gynodioecious, deciduous tree or large shrub that grows up to 7–10 m tall, with smooth white bark.
-Its fragrant leaves are 12–25 cm long and 10–18 cm wide, and are deeply lobed (three or five lobes).
+Its fragrant leaves are some 20 cm long and 14 cm wide, rough, and deeply lobed (three or five lobes).